-During the installation or configuration of Symantec Endpoint Protection Manager (SEPM) 12.1.6 or later, including version 14, you see a warning that indicates that the appropriate user rights are not assigned to Endpoint Protection Manager services.
+During the installation or configuration of Symantec Endpoint Protection Manager (SEPM) 12.1.6 or later, including version 14 or later, you see a warning that indicates that the appropriate user rights are not assigned to Endpoint Protection Manager services.

 You see one of the following warning messages: